amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-find-best-video-format-for-facebook-ads.md

 ---
+focuskeyphrase: best video format for facebook ads
 templateKey: blog-post
 categories:
   - Video Ads
 categories-slug:
   - video-ads
 title: How to Pick the Best Video Format for Facebook Ads
-date: 2019-12-31
+date: 2019-12-31T00:00:00.000Z
-description: Need modify desk.
+description: Want to take advantage of video advertising on Facebook?
+Read several recommendations on how you can discover the best video format for Facebook ads.
 featuredpost: false
 featuredimage: /img/best-video-format-for-facebook-ads-featured-picture.jpg
 image: /img/best-video-format-for-facebook-ads-featured-picture.jpg
+tags:
+  - Carousel ads
+  - Collection ads
+  - Facebook Watch
+  - Playable ads
+  - Slideshow ads
+  - Stories
+  - video ads
+seo_title: How to Find the Best Video Format for Facebook Ads
+metadescription:
+focus_keyphrase: best video format for facebook ads
 seotitle: How to Find the Best Video Format for Facebook Ads
-focuskeyphrase: best video format for facebook ads
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->